Start Building for Free

 Getting started with the API

 The project_slug is also included in the response payload when looking up a pipeline or workflow by ID.
-The project_slug can then be used to get information about the project.
+The project slug can then be used to get information about the project.

-GitHub App, GitLab and Bitbucket Data Center projects
+GitHub App, GitLab and Bitbucket Data Center

-The project slugs must be treated as opaque strings.
-The slug should not be parsed to retrieve the project or organization IDs.
+For GitHub App, GitLab and Bitbucket Data Center project, the project slug is made up org and project identifiers as opaque , for example: circleci/43G3kM5RtfFE7v5sa4nWAU/44n9pujWcTnVZ2b5S8Fnat.
+A project slug must be treated as an opaque string.
+The project slug should not be parsed to retrieve the project or organization ID.
 To retrieve project and organization IDs or names, use the entire slug to fetch project details or organization details.
 The IDs and names are included in the payload.

 Rate limits